Electro-Spanish Ken Roberts

-Manufactured by Ro-Pat-In Corporation, Rickenbacker, the Electro-Spanish Ken Roberts is considered the pioneering "grandfather" to the modern electric guitar as it was the first commercially produced, full-scale (twenty-five inch) electric guitar ever produced.
-It was the first artist signature model having been named after Ken Roberts, a friend of (Ro-Pat-In President) George Beauchamp.
-In addition, the instrument was the first electric guitar to provide a stock appointed tremolo arm; designed & patented by Doc Kauffman.
-The Electro-Spanish Ken Roberts holds the current world record for the highest price paid for a guitar, after selling in 2017 for $7.5 million.
+Manufactured by Ro-Pat-In Corporation, who would later become Rickenbacker, the Electro-Spanish Ken Roberts is considered the pioneering "grandfather" to the modern electric guitar as it was the first commercially produced, full-scale 25" electric guitar ever produced.
+The instrument holds the private world-record sale price, after selling in 2018 for $7.5 million dollars.
+The guitar was in addition, the first electrified guitar to be named after an endorser.
+The Ken Roberts model anticipated several features that would become popular in future electric guitar design, such as the vibrato bridge and higher access neck joint facilitating higher fret access.

 History

 Produced between 1931–1938, the instrument line was officially released in 1935 and was terminated in 1938.
 It is estimated that less than 50 total quantity were produced & sold between 1935–1938.
 Less than 10 are known to survive as of 2017.
 It was the first electric guitar to offer players an extended neck that joined the body at the 17th fret, enabling extended playability on the 22 fret neck; a design element that persists in the current day electric guitar.
 Another key element found on the Electro-Spanish Ken Roberts, was the stock equipped hand-operated “Vib-rola” vibrato device produced by patent holder Clayton Doc Kauffman.